-The year 2019-2020 has started off with great expectations in fulfilling our vision and mission through matching our ideas with available expertise and resources, being able to address our diverse community needs we are working for, whilst ensuring that targets in all areas of our strategic plan were being met.
+The year 2019-2020 has started off with great expectations in fulfilling our vision and mission by matching our ideas with available expertise and resources, being able to address our diverse community needs whilst ensuring that targets in all areas of our strategic plan were being met.

 Our community is made up or a group of dedicated people who either work or live in the local area.
-Together we meet to ensure that centre, as an incorporated body, act in accordance with its statement of purpose and funding agreements and that the centre continues to meet the needs of the local community
+Together we meet to ensure that the centre, as an incorporated body, acts in accordance with its statement of purpose and funding agreements and that the centre continues to meet the needs of the local community

-Despite, the fact that we are affected by the global pandemic we remain being resilient to continue deliver our diverse programs and services in the new normal by adopting a new approach.
+Despite the fact that we are affected by the global pandemic we remain being resilient in order to continue delivering our diverse programs and services by adopting a new approach under the circumstances of COVID-19.

-Members of the committee ensure that everything in which we are engaged, reflects the vision of making Walker Close and Brooklyn community that we are responsible in fulfilling all the legal, ethical, functional, reporting, financial and compliance obligations as well as being responsible for adequate governance, policy review and development, funding body reports,.
+Members of the committee ensure that everything we are engaged with, reflects the vision of the Walker Close and Brooklyn community, and our responsibility to fulfill all the legal, ethical, functional, reporting, financial and compliance obligations in the areas of adequate governance; policy review and development; and funding body reports.